Nike 15 Years of SB Dunk PT. 2

 GINO

-Shoe 4 from the 'Colours By' series.
+Shoe 4 from the “Colors By” series.
 Gino Iannucci completed the original Nike Skateboarding squad.
 We didn’t have an official logo yet, but we certainly had a team.
-All of the guys had simple directions for their shoes and Gino was no different: "I’ve always been attracted to dark colours and I wanted the upper and the bottom to be the same".
+All of the guys had simple directions for their shoes and Gino was no different: “I’ve always been attracted to dark colors and I wanted the upper and the bottom to be the same.”
 Throw in some perforations and you’ve got a 2002 Dunk that looks like no other.

 SB DUNK LOW PRO